jcthomassie/yurt/README.md

   - `name` package name
   - `alias` package alias for package managers
   - `managers` list of package managers that provide the package
-- `bootstrap` list of package managers to bootstrap
+- `require` list of package managers to bootstrap
 - `bundle`
   - `manager` single package manager
   - `packages` list of package names to install